Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20210531_ampc_relnotes.md

 * Azure agents:

     * Discovery Agent does not manage revision and version.
-    * Discovery agent does not remove API Service and Catalog item when Azure API is removed.
+    * Discovery agent does not remove API service and Catalog item when Azure API is removed.